 The ELPAG Track (Ethical, Legal and Psychosocial Aspects in Genetics) has a special focus on the psychosocial impacts of genetics and genetic counselling.
 They are not only intended for Genetic Councellors and Genetic Nurses, but address issues of relevance to all experts in the field of Human Genetics.
 All sessions related to this track can identified with the following tag:

 e-Posters are numerically the major scientific presentations of the meeting.
 Most attendees bring an e-Poster showing data and progress with their personal research. e-Posters offer an excellent opportunity for people interested in a particular topic to meet and exchange ideas and network with other researchers. e-Posters should NOT be used to advertise a product or service.
 Like a paper, an ePoster abstract should detail the focus of the presentation and the way(s) in which it contributes to the body of knowledge in its field.

 The three 45-minutes slots marked “e-Poster Viewing with the Authors” should be used for communication and interaction with the e-Poster authors, who are requested to be available via chat at these times. e-Posters will generally be on display during the whole conference for free e-Poster viewing in the virtual platform.

 Corporate Satellites (CS)

-There are a number of Company Satellites planned within the main conference programme.
-Sponsors are approved as reputable and relevant by the Scientific Programme Committee, but the detailed content of the presentations is proposed directly by the sponsors and under their responsibility.
+There are a number of corporate satellites planned within the main conference programme.
+Sponsors are approved as reputable and relevant by the Scientific Programme Committee, but the detailed content of the presentation is proposed directly by the sponsors and under their responsibility.
 Neither the ESHG nor the organisers have endorsed the content in any way.